 Remo will also provide you with a preview option that will allow users to compare in between the duplicate files and delete all the duplicate files with a single click.

-Additionally, if you are looking for a smart way to manage duplicate photos on the iPhone click here.
+Additionally, if you are looking for a smart way to delete duplicate photos on the iPhone click here.

 Remo One-Stop Tool for Smart Management of Your Storage Space.